-And despite what you may read on some RV forums, a propane RV generator needs to be exercised just as do gas or diesel generators.
+And despite what you may read on some RV forums, a propane RV generator needs to be exercised just as gas or diesel generators do.

-Here's a very short video showing you the process of how I exercise an Rv generator:
+Here's a very short video showing you the process of how I exercise an Rv generator.
+We'll get into the RV generator FAQ next.

-It is so important that some generators look home many hours the generator has been run in deciding to cover a warranty repair.
+It is so important that some generator manufacturers look at how many hours the generator has been run when deciding to cover a warranty repair.
 If it hasn't been run enough to show it has been “exercised,” they could waive your warranty.

 And there is nothing worse than being in some beautiful boondocking spot only to discover your generator won't start.